 Named by Our State as one of their “favorite ice cream shops in North Carolina,” Jack the Dipper is home to the made-to-order vanilla warm waffle cone.
 In addition to your favorite ice cream flavors, try a sundae, shake, malt, shaved ice or banana split.

 With so many dining options to choose from, there is something for every palate in Jackson County.
+Most of our restaurants offer takeout options, meaning you can dine-in or enjoy your food with a scenic mountain sunset – no fast food required.
 Many of the area’s restaurants open seasonally or have seasonal hours, so be sure to check online or give the restaurant a quick call before paying these exceptional eateries a visit.